suffolklibraries/lgc/content/collections/events/christmas-woodland-22-12.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1732100383
+updated_at: 1732100831
 duplicated_from: 6ffa49e9-1ce8-4811-843f-a183c92f2a03
 accessibility_information:
   - 'Wheelchair accessible'
   - 'Accessible toilets'
 address_line_2: 'Saddlemakers Lane'
 ---
-Practical conservation and survey skills for teenagers aged 11-16.
+Join us for a festive family adventure in the woods.